s-di-cola/swapcast/docs/src/src/RewardDistributor.sol/contract.RewardDistributor.md

 ```

 ### InvalidTokenId
-Reverts if the token ID is invalid (e.g., zero)
+Thrown when an invalid token ID (zero) is provided for a claim.

+*Token IDs in this system start from 1, so a zero token ID is always invalid.*

 ```solidity